Ganges shark: Human interaction

 The Ganges shark is widely feared as a ferocious man-eater, but most of the attacks attributed to it are probably the result of confusion with the bull shark Carcharhinus leucas.
 This is likely because bull sharks are known to travel long distances into freshwater systems and may co-exist in the same waters as the Ganges shark.
 Since little is known about the behaviour of genuine freshwater river sharks, and since G. gangeticus is critically endangered, contact with humans is very rare.
-There has been one attack which might be attributable to the Ganges shark, this attack happened in 1868 and was attributed to the shark by Joseph Fayrer.
+There has been one attack which might be attributable to the Ganges shark, this attack happened in 1868 in the Hooghly River at Calcutta and was attributed to the shark by Joseph Fayrer.

 The biological differences between the Ganges shark and bull shark also point to a lower likelihood of attacks on humans by the Ganges shark.
 G. gangeticus has much narrower, higher, upper teeth and slender-cusped, less heavily built lower teeth than C. leucas.
 Such small sharp teeth are more suitable for fish-impaling, and less useful for dismembering tough mammalian prey than the stout teeth of the bull shark.